 “Fiscal Choices and Religion in Ottoman Europe.”
 Homo Oeconomicus 21, no. 1 (2004): 59-82.

-“Tail Dependence in the U.S. Banking Sector and Measure of Systemic Risk” (with Ibrahim Ergen and Marco Migueis).
-April 2012.
+“Tail Dependence in the US Financial Sector and Measures of Systemic Risk” (with Ibrahim Ergen and Marco Migueis).
+August 2013.

 “Loan Loss Reserves, Accounting Constraints, and Bank Ownership Structure” (with Morgan J. Rose).
 Working Paper Series (Federal Reserve Bank of Richmond) 11-09 (December 2011).